Getting Started

 8. Minimal working example

-Here is a complete self-contained plan for a two-task setup-then-review cycle.
+Here is a complete self-contained plan for a two-task design-then-implement cycle.
 Copy it to a file and work through the full lifecycle shown below.

 The plan file